 - BBQ Potluck: *Tentative* 1:00pm – 3:30pm (please bring something to share or a few dollars to contribute for picnic area rental, BBQ supplies, food and other misc.)

 - Fees: No registration is required.
 Runners are responsible for their own park entrance fee ($9 Day Pass per car if you don’t already have a Colorado State Parks Annual Pass.
 Carpooling strongly recommended.)

 - Course: Most runners will follow the Quad Rock 25 mile loop (GPX File) but everyone is welcome to run any part of the course.
 And anyone is welcome to start earlier or later.
 The route will not be marked but we will have plenty of local runners attending so most runners should be able to buddy up with a similarly paced runner or group of runners, with at least one person who knows the course.
 If you are new to the area, however, please remember to print a map.
-Full size detailed maps of Lory and Horsetooth are available from a Fort Collins JAX or the local REI.
+Full size detailed maps of Lory and Horsetooth are available from Fort Collins JAX.

 - Other: We will not have any aid stations on the course.
 There are water pumps at the Horsetooth Trailhead, Soldier Canyon Trailhead, and the Lory Visitor Center.
 We will also place several jugs of water at the Arthur’s Trailhead.

 Runners are responsible for their own safety – we will not keep track of attendance and will not have a course sweep.